Barreleye Fish Facts

-The Barreleye Fish represents a small family of unique fish which live deep in the depths of the Atlantic, Pacific, and Indian Oceans.
-They live in both temperate and tropical regions.
+- First of all, the the term Barreleye Fish actually refers to a small family of physically quite unique fish.
+Furthermore, all of these incredible creatures live deep in the depths of the Atlantic, Pacific, and Indian Oceans.
+The various species also live in both temperate and tropical regions.

-The common name of the Barreleye Fish derives from the unique nature of their eyes whose orbs generally develop directed straight upward.
-This serves as an evolutionary adaptation that allows them to see the silhouettes of potential prey.
-They also remain capable of moving their eyes in other directions.
+- Also, the common name of the amazing group derives from the unique nature of the eyes.
+That holds true due to the fact that the orbs generally develop directed straight upward.
+This trait serves as an evolutionary adaptation that allows it to see the silhouettes of potential prey.

-The spookfish remains known for the remarkable adaptations of its eyes.
-They grow extremely large and develop contained within a transparent dome of soft tissue covering the head of the fish.
-This covering protects the eyes from the attacks of predators and also appears to serve to augment their vision.
+That holds true due to the facts that these grow extremely large and also develop contained within a transparent dome of soft tissue.
+Furthermore, this dome sits on the head of the fish.
+This amazing covering serves to protect the vulnerable eyes from the attacks of predators.
+In addition, it also appears to serve to augment its vision.

-The Barreleye Fish inhabits the pelagic zone of the ocean.
-They typically live at depths ranging from 1,312-8,200 ft (400-2,500 m) which places their habitat just below the limits of light penetration.
+Firstly, the varying types of Barreleye Fish inhabit the pelagic zone of the waters of the world.
+Further, individuals typically live at great depths, ranging from 1,312-8,200 ft (400-2,500 m).
+This range, therefore, places its natural habitat at just below the limits of light penetration.

 Additionally, looking up with its large eyes, individuals locate their prey by their silhouettes.
 Meanwhile, this action allows it to remain unseen in the darker depths.
 This ability understandably provides members of the Family with a natural advantage over potential predators.